multifreded/hv20/day24/README.md

 }
 ```

-For testing purposes the encrypted data produced by the original program was
+For testing purposes the encrypted data produced by the original program is
 put into the decryption implementation.
-The program was then fed with the
+The program is then fed with the
 correct password and …

 ```sh